blackchip-org/lfs-rpm/README.md

 the repository root.

 This command always attempts to remove the existing podman container.
-If work has already been done in the container, this will be lost.
+If work has already been done in a container, this work will be lost.
 It makes it easy to start over when needed but be aware that it will do so without any confirmation from you.

 ### `./lfs <stage> build`

 This command builds all packages, in order, found in `<stage>.pkg.txt` and then uses RPM to install.
-In the event that the build fails, this command can be reissued and it will start building the first package that is not already been installed.
+In the event that the build fails, this command can be reissued and it will skip packages that have already been installed.
 All RPMs during the LFS build are installed using the `--nodeps` flag.
 We are not concerned with declaring dependencies at this point and the book already details the correct order to follow.

 Temporary packages are built with the `-bb` flag to only build RPMs while the packages in stage2 are built with `-ba` to create RPMs and SRPMs.
 These